 No, crossing your fingers doesn’t make it OK to lie on a loan application.

 A lender might not check your inflated income claim on a personal loan application, but that doesn’t mean it’s OK to say you earn more than you do.
-That’s fraud, and it can have real consequences.
+That is considered fraud, and it can have real consequences.

 When you fill out a loan application, you’ll be asked to provide your salary and employer information.
 You also may be asked to provide pay stubs, tax returns or bank statements, but that doesn’t always happen.